Everything you need to know about the 2022 Oscars

 WHEN ARE THE OSCARS?

 The Oscars will be held on Sunday, March 27, at the Dolby Theatre in Los Angeles.
-The ceremony is set to begin at 7 p.m.
-CDT and will be broadcast live on ABC.
+The ceremony is set to begin at 8 p.m.
+ET and will be broadcast live on ABC.

 WHO IS HOSTING THE 2022 OSCARS?